 For powertrain component specialists such as BorgWarner, a shift to electrification is bringing challenges and opportunities.
 Gareth Price reports

 Widely recognised for its credentials in powertrain technology, BorgWarner undoubtedly is a key player in the internal combustion engine component market.
-Yet, as the diversity in drive systems broadens, suppliers such as BorgWarner can only stay relevant if they can accompany OEMs on the journey from the ICE focus to electrified destination.
+Yet, as the diversity in drive systems broadens, suppliers such as BorgWarner can only stay relevant if they accompany OEMs on the journey from the ICE-dominated past to the electrified destination.

 “We are a propulsion company,” says Stefan Demmerle, president and general manager for power systems at BorgWarner, sending the message that the company is keeping track on the market and staying engaged with its customers.

 “We see an evolution of the propulsion system around the world.
 Depending on region, depending on customer and it’s not a one-size fits all.
 Europe, China, North America - all have different regulations - some are further ahead than others.
 But we are a global company so it’s our job to make sure we can cover all systems in all markets.”

 Demmerle was addressing a discussion forum, staged in Frankfurt by BorgWarner to address such industry trends and to showcase its hybrid propulsion systems solutions and thermal management technologies for electrified vehicles.